 - West Virginia counties: Fayette, Greenbrier, Mercer, Monroe, Pocahontas, Summers.

-- County data is from the Cicada Central Periodical Cicada Record Database.
+- Historical county data is from the Cicada Central Periodical Cicada Record Database.
 Cities come from May 2003 reports and June 2003 reports.

 - Not sure?
 Ask someone in your community who lived there 17 years ago.